ARMmbed/mbed-os-5-docs/docs/bare_metal/bare_metal.md

 The bare metal profile implements a subset of Mbed OS's RTOS APIs that are useful in non-threaded applications, such as semaphores (calling the release API from interrupts) and tickers (to set up a recurring interrupt).
 It does not include an RTX, and is therefore suitable for applications that do not require complex thread management.
 Instead of the RTOS's scheduler, all activities are polled or interrupt-driven.
 This simplifies application code and allows using APIs that are not thread safe.
 Just as important, you can use the code-optimized versions of the C standard libraries, `microlib` and `newlib-nano`, which are much smaller than the thread safe equivalents the full profile requires.

+The Mbed OS build tools - Mbed CLI, Mbed Online Compiler and Mbed Studio - all support working with the bare metal profile.

 ## Features

 For a breakdown of supported APIs, please see [the full API list](../apis/index.html).